 Since maps represent large areas, they cannot be drawn the same size as the real area on the ground.
-Maps are drawn small in comparison but they still give us the actual area they cover on the ground and the same distance between places.
+Maps are drawn small in comparison, but they still give us the actual area they cover on the ground and the same distance between places.
 In order to do this, a map uses a scale.
-Accurate maps are therefore, normally drawn to scale.
-A scale is relationship between map distance and actual ground distance.
+Accurate maps are, therefore, normally drawn to scale.
+A scale is a relationship between map distance and actual ground distance.

 For example 1 centimeter distance measured on the map represents 1 kilometer distance measured on the ground.
 So when you measure 1 centimeter on the map, the actual distance on the ground represented will be 1 kilometer.

 The following are types of map scale representation